 The European Council for Cardiovascular Research (ECCR) started its life 30 years ago under its original name of the ‘European Blood Pressure Group’.
-The first meeting was held in March 1979 in Cambridge, UK, and to date 25 meetings have been held in various European locations.
+The first meeting was held in March 1979 in Cambridge, UK, and to date over 25 meetings have been held in various European locations.

 ECCR is a member of the Council for Basic Cardiovascular Science of the European Society of Cardiology, whose aims are to enhance the importance of basic science to clinical cardiology and act as a Europe wide forum for cardiovascular research societies, and a conduit for positive collaboration.